NativeScript/docs-v7/ui-dialogs.md

 * [Login](#login)
 * [Action](#action)

 > You can call dialog functions with parameters similar to the web browser API or the `options` object.
 All dialog functions return a `Promise` object.
+In both iOS and Android dialogs will not block your code execution!

 ### Alert